 The Qinling mountain range is one of the largest in China and many people are surprised to see how close they are on a clear day in Xian.
-Hua Shan’s jagged peaks and stunning landscape are one-of-a-kind and hiking Huashan Mountain is definitely worth adding to your Xian itinerary.
-For the adventure seeker, it also holds one stretch of trail that is often dubbed as the most dangerous hike in the world!
+Hua Shan’s jagged peaks and stunning landscape are one-of-a-kind which means that to hike Huashan mountain is definitely worth adding to your Xian itinerary.
+For the adventure seeker, it also holds the Plank trail, often dubbed as the most dangerous hike in the world!

 People and exercise!
-Many beautiful areas in China have been made accessible for the masses.
+Killer views.
+An adventure day.
+Many beautiful areas in China have been made accessible to the masses.
 On one hand, this is great because it encourages people to get out and see the highlights of each region.
-On the other hand, it can mean that nature becomes a tourist attraction.
-You should expect paved trails, stairs, cable cars and many other Chinese tourists taking in the scenery and altitude.
-The views are incredible and it is an excellent chance to experience the local tourist culture (hint: think women hiking in heels and men in suits!).
+On the other hand, it can mean that nature becomes a Chinese tourist attraction.
+You should expect paved trails, stairs, cable cars, and many other Chinese tourists taking in the scenery and altitude.
+The views are incredible and it is an excellent chance to experience the local tourist culture (hint: think women hiking in heels and men in suits!)

 What Not to Expect:

 You will not be hiking rugged dirt paths and switch-backing up snow-capped mountain passes in remote areas.
 You will also not be alone, no matter when you go.

 Also, most bathrooms in China are not Western-style, you’ve been warned.
 Don’t expect ATMs or shops that accept plastic, carry everything in cash or have a digital wallet like Alipay or WeChat ready.

 The mountain is open and available all year long.
 Our favorite time to go is in winter because the crowds are significantly lower, but of course, you’ll need to prepare for very cold temperatures.
 Summer will be busy, but as long as you know what to expect then you’ll have a great time.
 As with any tourist attraction in China, avoid public holidays whenever possible.
 This is a full-day trip, so plan accordingly.